Alabama restarts prep football in test of virus precautions

 THORSBY, Ala.
 (AP) — It's mostly quiet in the Alabama farming community of Thorsby aside from trucks and trains that rumble through bound for someplace larger.
 Remembering directions to the town's football stadium isn't hard; there aren't that many roads to take or turns to miss along the way.

-The mayor, who volunteers as a sideline official, is leery yet trying to remain hopeful the town can avoid a virus outbreak.
-School officials acknowledged the risk by honoring seniors on the field before the first game rather than at the last since know one knows when the season could end.
+The mayor, who volunteers as a sideline official, is leery yet hopeful the town can avoid a virus outbreak.

+The game began with Thorsby, in maroon uniforms, kicking off to Jemison in white.
+A big cheer went up when Jemison scored a touchdown on its first possession.
+Anyone entering the stadium was supposed to wear a face covering, but many didn’t.

+Others donned masks just outside the chain-link fence and took them off once inside.
+Hundreds of people filled concrete bleachers, and dozens more stood along the fence that ringed field.
+Some family groups were spread out, and few people wore masks.

 While school and athletics officials said they were taking multiple precautions as dozens of games kick off across Alabama on Thursday night and Friday, some teams already have canceled games after players or coaches were infected during summer practice.

-“I’m just excited to watch our students, our coaches and administrators, spectators ... take an escape from the health challenges we all are facing and just enjoying life again and themselves,” he told a news conference this week.
+“I’m just excited to watch our students, our coaches and administrators, spectators ... take an escape from the health challenges we all are facing and just enjoying life again,” he told a news conference recently.

-But the coronavirus has infected more than 106,000 people in Alabama and killed at least 1,876, and reminders of the toll will be everywhere.
-Tape will cover seats at some stadiums to keep fans spread apart; concessions options will be limited in places and bands and cheerleaders may not travel to away games.
+The coronavirus has infected more than 106,000 people in Alabama and killed at least 1,876, and reminders of the toll will be everywhere.
+Tape covers seats at some stadiums to keep fans spread out; concessions options are limited in places and bands and cheerleaders may not travel to away games.

 While schools in Utah already have staged games, 16 states including California and Illinois are not playing prep football at all this fall, according to the National Federations of State High School Associations.
-Others are playing with altered schedules or new rules for the pandemic.
+Others are playing with altered schedules or new pandemic rules.

-In rural Chilton County at Thorsby, fans will be required to wear a mask to enter and stay at least 6 feet (2 meters) apart once inside the gate.
-Thorsby only has five police and schools staffs are small, so personal responsibility will be the main enforcer.
+In rural Chilton County at Thorsby, fans were supposed to wear a mask to enter and stay at least 6 feet (2 meters) apart once inside the gate.
+Thorsby only has five police and school staffs are small, leaving personal responsibility as the main enforcer.

-“Once people come inside they're adults and we expect them to act like adults,” said Principal Corey Clements.

-The schools are in neighboring farming towns that lie along U.S. 31 about 50 miles (80 kilometers) south of Birmingham, and Clements expects paid attendance of at least 1,000 people, the equivalent of about half of Thorsby's population.
-Extra bleachers are being brought in for the anticipated crowd.
+The schools are in neighboring farming towns that lie along U.S. 31 about 50 miles (80 kilometers) south of Birmingham, and Clements expected paid attendance of at least 1,000 people, the equivalent of about half of Thorsby's population.

-But firefighters, police and other city workers already have been sickened by the virus, and a pharmacy in Jemison temporarily shut down after a worker was infected.
+But firefighters, police and other city workers already have been sickened, and a pharmacy in Jemison temporarily shut down after a worker was infected.
 Thorsby Mayor Robert Hight fears a fresh outbreak if people don't take the threat seriously.

 “They’ve got their guides that they’re going by, but I don’t know how it’s going to go.
 I hope they use common sense,” said Hight.
 His college-age son had a mild case of COVID-19 as it surged in the area following July 4 parties at a nearby lake.

 The state granted approval for fans to attend games but left it up to local school districts to set rules for limiting the spread of the virus.
 Some systems limited stadium capacity to as little as 25% of normal and encouraged electronic tickets.
-Others, like Thorsby, did not cut capacity but are requiring masks and asking people to stay apart.
+Others, like Thorsby, did not cut capacity but required masks and asked people to stay apart.

 But Dr. Ellen Eaton, an infectious disease specialist with the University of Alabama at Birmingham, said the football action on the field might not be as risky for transmitting the virus as activities commonly associated with the season.